Backing up with cbbackup

 A local directory specification is defined as a URL using the `couchstore-files` protocol.
 For example:couchstore-files:///opt/couchbase/var/lib/couchbase/data/default

-A node or node within a cluster, specified as a URL to the node or cluster service.
+This is a node or a node within a cluster, specified as a URL to the node or cluster service.
 For example:

 http://HOST:8091 // For distinction you can use the couchbase protocol prefix: couchbase://HOST:8091 // The administrator and password can also be combined with both forms of the URL for authentication.
 If you have named data buckets (other than the default bucket) that you want to backup, specify an administrative name and password for the bucket: couchbase://Administrator:password@HOST:8091

 The cbbackup [backup_dir] argument is the directory where the backup data files will be stored on the node on which the cbbackup is executed.
-This must be an absolute, explicit, directory, as the files will be stored directly within the specified directory; no additional directory structure is created to differentiate between the different components of the data backup.
+This must be an absolute and explicit directory, as the files will be stored directly within the specified directory; no additional directory structure is created to differentiate between the different components of the data backup.
 The directory that you specify for the backup should either not exist, or exist and be empty with no other files.
 If the directory does not exist, it will be created, but only if the parent directory already exists.
 The backup directory is always created on the local node, even if you are backing up a remote node or cluster.
-The backup files are stored locally in the backup directory specified.
-Backups can take place on a live, running, cluster or node for the IP.
+The backup files are stored locally in the specified backup directory.
+Backups can take place on a live running cluster or a node for the IP.

 cbbackup http://HOST:8091 /backups/backup-20120501 \ -u Administrator -p password [####################] 100.0% (231726/231718 msgs) bucket: default, msgs transferred... : total | last | per sec batch : 5298 | 5298 | 617.1 byte : 10247683 | 10247683 | 1193705.5 msg : 231726 | 231726 | 26992.7 done [####################] 100.0% (11458/11458 msgs) bucket: loggin, msgs transferred... : total | last | per sec batch : 5943 | 5943 | 15731.0 byte : 11474121 | 11474121 | 30371673.5 msg : 84 | 84 | 643701.2 done

-When backing up multiple buckets, a progress report, and summary report for the information transferred will be listed for each bucket backed up.
-The `msgs` count shows the number of documents backed up.
-The `byte` shows the overall size of the data document data.
+When backing up multiple buckets, the progress and summary reports for the transferred information are listed for each backed-up bucket.
+The msgs count shows the number of documents backed up.
+The byte shows the overall size of the data document data.

-The -b option specifies the name of the bucket that you want to backup.
-If the bucket is a named bucket you will need to provide administrative name and password for that bucket.
-To backup an entire cluster, you will need to run the same operation on each bucket within the cluster.
+The -b option specifies the name of the bucket that you want to back up.
+If the bucket is a named bucket, you must provide administrative name and password it.
+To back up an entire cluster, you must run the same operation on each bucket within the cluster.

 cbbackup http://HOST:8091 /backups/backup-20120501 \ -u Administrator -p password \ -b default [####################] 100.0% (231726/231718 msgs) bucket: default, msgs transferred... : total | last | per sec batch : 5294 | 5294 | 617.0 byte : 10247683 | 10247683 | 1194346.7 msg : 231726 | 231726 | 27007.2 done

-To backup all of the data stored on a single node across all of the different buckets:
+To back up all of the data stored on a single node across different buckets:

 cbbackup http://HOST:8091 /backups/backup-20120501 \ -u Administrator -p password \ --single-node